Confessions Tour: Broadcast and recording

 On July 21, 2006, Access Hollywood reported that NBC would air a special featuring the concerts at the Wembley Arena —Madonna's first collaboration with the network.
 NBC executive Kevin Reilly called it a "big event for television", stating, "Madonna is one of the greatest artists of our time".
 However, the planned broadcast drew controversy when the Catholic League urged NBC to omit the crucifixion segment of "Live to Tell".
 Reilly initially defended including the scene, noting Madonna "felt strongly about [the performance]", and that the network did not find it inappropriate.
 Ultimately, the number was edited using alternate camera angles to avoid showing the singer on the cross.
-Madonna: The Confessions Tour aired on November 22, 2006, but received low ratings, finishing fourth in its time slot.
+Madonna: The Confessions Tour Live from London aired on November 22, 2006, but received low ratings, finishing fourth in its time slot.

 The broadcast was later released as a live album and DVD on January 30, 2007, titled The Confessions Tour.
 It received generally positive reviews, with AllMusic's Stephen Thomas Erlewine praising its cohesive, stylized production.
-The album peaked at number fifteen on the Billboard 200 and won Best Music Film at the 50th.
+The album peaked at number fifteen on the Billboard 200 and won Best Music Film at the 50th Annual Grammy Awards.
 In Singapore, Malaysia, and parts of East Asia, the release was banned due to the controversy surrounding the "Live to Tell" number.
 On October 1, 2008, Guy Oseary released Madonna: Confessions, a photography book documenting the tour's visual themes; all proceeds benefited Raising Malawi, Madonna's charitable foundation.